 Nightmares came uninvited to Kit as she slept.
-She dreamed of the unnerving figure of the police sergeant standing by a grave and throwing Ginny into its depths.
-Eyes wide in
+She dreamed of the unnerving figure of the police sergeant standing by a grave and throwing Ginny into its depths.her terrified eyes

-terror, stared up at Kit and Clara standing on the opposite side.
-Lizzy ran at him as he lifted a shovel.
-Her nails scraped flesh from his bare arms and the blood dripped
+stared up at Kit and Clara standing on the opposite side.
+Lizzy ran at him and tore at his flesh as he lifted a shovel.
+Her nails scraped flesh from his bare arms and the blood

-below onto Ginny’s ashen face.
+dripped below onto Ginny’s ashen face.
 Kit reached for Lizzy, but the grave widened to a cavern, separating them.
 The only way to her was to jump across.
-Kit backed away from the grave and leapt into the
+Kit backed away from the grave and leapt

-air, but Clara grabbed frantically at her skirts, and she plummeted into its unfathomable depths.
+into the air, but Clara grabbed frantically at her skirts sending her falling into its unfathomable depths.

-She jerked awake, turned on the narrow stretcher, and tried again to sleep, but Robert came to her.
+She woke, turned on the narrow stretcher and tried again to sleep, but Robert came to her.
 His body fell from the side of the ship and plunged into the turbulent, leaden ocean.
-Daylight
+Daylight penetrating

-penetrating the surface water above faded as his corpse quickened its descent, as though being pulled from the depths below.
-Shredded pieces of rotting flesh tore away as he sank, erasing the
+the surface water above faded as his corpse quickened its descent, as though being pulled from the depths below.
+Shredded pieces of rotting flesh tore away as he sank, erasing the little boy

-little boy that once was, until his journey ended on the sandy bottom.
+that once was, until his journey ended on the sandy bottom.
 His eye sockets glared prominently from an empty shell.
-His bones existed now as nothing more than a sorrowful curiosity
+His bones existed now as nothing more than a sorrowful curiosity for passing

 She awoke with a start at midday.
-Sitting on the edge of the stretcher, she ran her hands down her face as though that alone would erase her dreams.
+She sat on the edge of the bed and ran her hands down her face as though that alone would erase the dream from her head.
 She wiped unwelcome tears from her eyes

-and fixed her hair as best she could, then stuck her head through the flaps, looked each way, and exited the tent.
-She went in search of Finley to ask him if he’d found out anything
+and fixed her hair as best she could.
+She stuck her head through the flaps, looked each way, and exited the tent.
+She went in search of Finley to ask him if he’d found out anything about

 He dropped his pick and hurried over to her.